North Dakota Court System

 11. Performs other duties of a comparable level or type.

 Requires a high school diploma and two years of prior experience and training within the district court, a law office or related legal setting.
+Applicants who do not meet the minimum experience may be considered at a training wage.

 Applications must be submitted online at http://www.governmentjobs.com/careers/ndcourts.
 Any form of paper or other electronic application will not be accepted.